-Built in 1966, this all-female residence hall has 360 beds.
-It was named "Alpha Chi" until 2011, when it was renamed to eliminate confusion with the Alpha Chi Omega sorority.
+Built in 1966, this all-female residence hall was named "Alpha Chi" until 2011, when it was renamed to eliminate confusion with the Alpha Chi Omega sorority.

 Academic building used primarily for science classes and offices.
 Named after Eliza A. Bardwell, this building is one of the original from the opening of the La Mirada campus in 1959.
 The Jesus Mural is on its eastern side.

-Purchased in 2005, this off-campus apartment complex on Rosecrans Avenue houses 42 beds.
-It serves male and female undergraduate students who are juniors or seniors or who are at least 21 years old.
+Purchased in 2005, this off-campus apartment complex on Rosecrans Avenue serves male and female undergraduate students.

 The Biolan (note the capitalized "The" and italics) is Biola's student-run yearbook, first published in 1927.